eclipse-xfsc/crypto-provider-core/README.md

 ## Introduction

 This package is a library to abstract crypto providers for go.
+It uses plugin system.
 The providers can be loaded during startup by adding the respective module in the local folder.

+## Building

+Here is the [README.md](https://gitlab.eclipse.org/eclipse/xfsc/dev-ops/building/go-plugin/-/blob/main/README.md#building-go-services-with-plugin-based-dependencies) describing the specifics of build process for services, where the dependency is used.

 ## Usage

-Implement/Choose an Plugin which implements the commonProvider Interface and put it in the docker container in an folder which is identified by the environment variable CRYPTO_CORE_MODULE_PATH next to your application (e.g. in Docker File)
+Implement/Choose a plugin which implements the commonProvider Interface and put it in the docker container in an folder which is identified by the environment variable CRYPTO_CORE_MODULE_PATH next to your application (e.g. in Docker File)

 ## Compilation of Modules